 - The use of the firefighter mode to handle issues as fast as possible

-- The difficulty to prioritize corrective actions and give feedback
+- The difficulty to prioritise corrective actions and give feedback

 - Unplanned communication between supervisors and support groups

 Worldwide manufacturers empower supervisors and support groups with better tools.

 Equipping frontline managers and fostering best management practices can unlock a better control of daily operations.
 It reduces reactive management, siloed teams and the lack of visibility on performance.

 14 Ways to Coach Team Leaders and Supervisors to Enhance Management Skills